Children's Court of New South Wales: Composition

 The court is composed of magistrates of the Local Court of New South Wales who are appointed by the Chief Magistrate of the Local Court of New South Wales.
 A magistrate so appointed is called a Children's Magistrate.
 The Governor appoints a qualified person to be the President of the Children's Court.
-Any judge of the District Court is a qualified person and may be appointment as the President of the Children's Court for a duration not exceeding 5 years.
+Any judge of the District Court is a qualified person and may be appointed as the President of the Children's Court for a duration not exceeding 5 years.
 After the expiry of the initial term of the appointed, the Governor may re-appoint the same person for another term, or to appoint another judge of the District Court as the President of the Children's Court.
 It is significant that the orders (other than interim orders) made by the President may be appealed to the Supreme Court, while orders made by the Children's Magistrate may be appealed to the District Court only.
 The President of the Children's Court administers the court, arranges sittings of the Court, and convenes meetings of Children's Magistrates.
 The President of the Children's Court also confers regularly with community groups and social agencies on matters involving children and the Court.